-“There are so many variables in Texas you have to worry about,” Yates said.
-“California winemakers can set out a spreadsheet for the next 10 years, and for nine out of those 10 years, that’s how it’s going to go.
-Here, you have to be OK with your best-laid plans not coming to fruition and you’ve got to learn to pivot.”
+“There are so many variables in Texas you have to worry about,” said Yates, who owns Ron Yates Wines in Hye and Spicewood Vineyards in Spicewood.
+“California winemakers can set out a spreadsheet for the next 10 years, and for nine out of those 10 years, that’s how it’s going to go.”

-Yates fell in love with wine during a semester spent in Spain while he was an undergraduate student at the University of Texas at Austin.
-The son of his host family, a tempranillo grape grower in the Ribera del Duero wine region, introduced Yates to the process of winemaking.
+Yates fell in love with wine during a semester in Spain while he was an undergraduate student at the University of Texas at Austin.
+The son of his host family, a tempranillo grape grower in the Ribera del Duero wine region, introduced Yates to winemaking.

 But before he found his way to Spicewood Vineyards, Yates attended the St. Mary’s University School of Law.
 At that time, he was also courting his first love: music.

-During law school, Yates greatly enjoyed his criminal law and administrative law classes with Professor of Law John W. Teeter Jr., J.D, and his contracts class with Professor of Law Mark W. Cochran, J.D., LL.M.
+Yates enjoyed studying criminal and administrative law with Professor of Law John W. Teeter Jr., J.D., and contracts with Professor of Law Mark W. Cochran, J.D., LL.M.

 “Ron was a very bright, creative and friendly student with a genuine zest for life and an enviable head of hair,” Teeter said.
-“I always knew that Ron would make us proud and I’m pleased but not surprised by his success.”
+“I always knew that Ron would make us proud.
+I’m pleased but not surprised by his success.”

-Yates worked with a variety of artists, including Grupo Fantasma, Glen Phillips of Toad the Wet Sprocket and many young indie rock artists.
+Yates worked with a variety of musicians, including Grupo Fantasma, Glen Phillips of Toad the Wet Sprocket and many young indie rock artists.

-The memory of his time in Spain never left him.
+But the memory of Spain never left him.
 After leaving the music business, Yates was ready to pursue winemaking.
-But before he came into the ownership of Spicewood Vineyards in 2007, the previous owners needed to make sure Yates was ready for the wine business.
+But before he came to own Spicewood Vineyards in 2007, the previous owners needed to make sure Yates was ready.

-The wineries’ accomplishments include awards from prestigious international wine competitions, such as the Concours De Lyon International Wine Competition in Lyon, France, the San Francisco International Wine Competition, the TEXSOM International Wine Awards and the Houston Livestock Show and Rodeo.
+The wineries’ accomplishments include awards from prestigious international wine competitions, such as the Concours International de Lyon wine competition in Lyon, France, the San Francisco International Wine Competition and the TEXSOM International Wine Awards.

-Though Yates is not a lawyer, he stills finds himself applying the lessons he learned at St. Mary’s Law every day.
+Though not a practicing lawyer, Yates finds himself applying the lessons he learned at St. Mary’s Law daily.

-“It’s funny to look back and realize that the things I’ve learned, even though they’re not being used for the purpose intended with law school, have still become things I use in my everyday life all the time,” Yates said.
+“It’s funny to look back and realize that the things I’ve learned, even though they’re not being used for the purpose intended with law school, have still become things I use in my everyday life,” Yates said.